benignware/schedulable/README.md

 end
 ```

-This will add a `event_occurrences`-association to the model as well as `remaining_event_occurrences` and `previous_event_occurrences`-associations.
+This will create the corresponding has_many-association and also add `remaining_event_occurrences` and `previous_event_occurrences`-methods.

 Instances of remaining occurrences are persisted when the parent-model is saved.
 Occurrences records will be reused if their datetime matches the saved schedule.
-Previous occurrences stay untouched.
+Past occurrences stay untouched.

 ### Terminating and non-terminating events
 An event is terminating if an until- or count-attribute has been specified.